-Nominal gross wages had risen by 7.1% yoy on average in Q3, with continued strong quarter-on-quarter growth of 1.7%.
+Nominal gross wages rose on average by 7.1 % year-on-year in the third quarter, reaching CZK 48.3 thousand (or CZK 49.6 thousand after seasonal adjustment), supported by a still strong quarter-on-quarter increase of 1.7 %.
 However, median wages grew at a slower 6.2% y-o-y pace.
 Q3 saw diverging quarter-on-quarter growth across sectors with weaker wage growth in industry, while the services sector maintained strong growth, particularly in ICT and real estate services, and wage growth in finance corrected the previous "zero" quarter.

 Although annual nominal wage growth in the third quarter was similar across market and non-market sectors, I estimate slower quarter-on-quarter wage growth in non-market sectors than in market sectors.
 This keeps the scissors open between the rate of post-Covidian real gross wage recovery in market sectors (+28%) versus non-market sectors (-7.9%).
 Average real disposable income is about 4.2% higher than at the end of 2019.